niosus/catkin_tools_fetch/README.md

 this workspace.
 It will then try to clone the packages looking for them under
 url: `YOUR_DEFAULT_URL/PACKAGE_NAME>`.

-Additionaly, one can explicitly define a url for a dependency in `package.xml` file under `<export>` tag.
+Additionaly, one can explicitly define a url or a branch for a dependency in `package.xml` file under `<export>` tag.
 For example:

 ```xml
 <export>